Data-Science-Projects-Code/Quakes/README.md

 - [x] Contact Eric Geist at [Tsunami and Earthquake Research](https://www.usgs.gov/centers/pcmsc/science/tsunami-and-earthquake-research?qt-science_center_objects=0#qt-science_center_objects) to see if there have been more tsunami occurrences
 - [x] Get & massage data for tsunami warnings and for actual tsunamis reported
+- [x] Dash app as an interim measure
 - [ ] Develop model
 - [ ] Move code from notebook to a website
-- [ ] Twillio integration
+- [ ] Twilio integration
-  - [ ] Learn Twillio API
+  - [ ] Learn Twilio API
 - [ ] Deploy and seek feedback

 [Top ](#table-of-contents)
 <br><br>

-# Understanding USGS Tusnami Data
+# Understanding USGS Tsunami Data
 If you take some time to delve into the data, you're likely to wonder what do some of the values mean.
 Is a Tsunami Event Validity of 1 better or worse, more or less valid, or ... what than a Tsunami Event with a validity of 4?
 For the purposes of completeness, here is a legend for select fields along with commentary:

 ### <u>Tsunami Event Validity (Valid values: -1 to 4)</u>
  - -1	erroneous entry
  - 0	event that only caused a seiche or disturbance in an inland river
  - 1	very doubtful tsunami
  - 2	questionable tsunami
  - 3	probable tsunami
  - 4	definite tsunami

 *Scores less than 4 will be dropped.
 Originally, this was to be scores less than 3 however some of the other dropped fields had the only rows with probable tsunami*

 ### <u>Deaths from the Tsunami and the Source Event</u>
 When a description was found in the historical literature instead of an actual number of deaths, this value was coded and listed in the Deaths column.
 If the actual number of deaths was listed, a descriptor was also added for search purposes.
  - 0	None
  - 1	Few (~1 to 50 deaths)
  - 2	Some (~51 to 100 deaths)
  - 3	Many (~101 to 1000 deaths)
  - 4	Very many (over 1000 deaths)

 ### <u>Tsunami Cause Code:</u> <br>
 Valid values: 0 to 11